 immune, or the vaccine is contraindicated for medical reasons.
 (See Appendix B)

 11.2.2 The employer shall not make participation in a prescreening program a prerequisite for receiving Hepatitis B vaccination.

-11.2.3 Employees must receive training to include information on the Hepatitis B vaccine, its efficiency, safety, method of administration, the benefits of becoming vaccinated and that it is available free of charge to the employee.

-11.2.4 If an employee initially declines the vaccination but at a later date while still covered under the standard decides to accept the vaccination, the employer shall make available Hepatitis B vaccination at that time.
+11.2.3 If an employee initially declines the vaccination but at a later date while still covered under the standard decides to accept the vaccination, the employer shall make available Hepatitis B vaccination at that time.

-11.2.5 All employees who decline to accept Hepatitis B vaccination offered by the employer sign the statement in Appendix C.
+11.2.4 All employees who decline to accept Hepatitis B vaccination offered by the employer shall sign the statement in Appendix C.

-11.2.6 If a routine booster dose(s) of Hepatitis B vaccine is recommended by the U.S. Public Health Service at a future date, such booster dose(s) shall be made available in accordance with this procedure.
+11.2.5 If a routine booster dose(s) of Hepatitis B vaccine is recommended by the U.S. Public Health Service at a future date, such booster dose(s) shall be made available in accordance with this procedure.